skyvers/skyve-dev-guide/_pages/queries.md

 The `projected` element may be optionally included so that the column (which because of the filter will always be either null or false) is not included in the projected columns returned by the query - whereas the `hidden` attribute means that the column is not included in lists by default but can be selected for inclusion by the user at run-time.

+#### Metadata declaration versus other methods

+Using Skyve's metadata approach to declaring queries offers a number of advantages.

+* Metadata queries are non-dialect specific, and so applications can be ported across different SQL implementations.
+* Metadata queries are subject to XML validation as well as Skyve's domain validation to prevent simple inadvertent transcription and syntax errors.

+However, there are circumstances where more direct query methods are convenient to take advatage of more sophisticated filter expressions and even dialect-specific performance or capability advantages.

 #### Including a filter element

 You can also include a filter element in the query definition and express your filter directly.

+Filtering expressions and bizQL are based on <a href="https://docs.jboss.org/hibernate/orm/3.3/reference/en/html/queryhql.html">Hibernate Query Language</a>

 Using the `filter` element can be useful for convenience and is added to the `where` clause as is, in addition to any implicit filtering performed automatically by Skyve or expressed using other filter operators.